2022 ANNUAL VOTE

 The following procedures must be followed for changes to the Constitution and Bylaws:

-- If approved, the changes are submitted to Nebraska District LCMS Constitution Committee for review.
+- Changes are submitted to the Nebraska District LCMS Constitution Committee for review.
+Done.

-- After review and with any necessary changes, the Constitution and Bylaws are then sent back to Messiah in order to be ratified by the congregation.
+- The district committee approved our proposed changes and made suggestions for a few minor grammatical changes and sent the Constitution and Bylaws back to Messiah in order to be adopted by the congregation.
+Done.

-- A second congregational vote is taken on the final draft of the Constitution and Bylaws.
+- During the week of November 20-27, we will vote on the final draft of the Constitution and Bylaws.
 If approved, the final draft becomes official on that date.